salathegroup/coco-ui/README.md

 from MTurk and use these to create a COCO dataset.
 For more details on COCO, please visit [COCO](http://cocodataset.org)

+# Main components of this repository
+1. Create and upload tasks to MTurk
+2. Retrieve the results and view them with the Flask server
+3. Create the COCO dataset

 # Description of files in this repository

 Key files for creating new HITs: